janjoswig/CommonNNClustering-Benchmark/README.md

 # CommonNNClustering-Benchmark

-Benchmark facilities for common-nearest-neighbour clustering
+Benchmark facilities for common-nearest-neighbour clustering (and other things).